AnyFetch/developers.anyfetch.com/guides/projections.md

 layout: doc
 ---

-Documents in Anyfetch revolves around the notion of projection, to display datas depending on the context.
+Documents in Anyfetch revolve around the notion of projection, that is to display only data relevant to the context.

 The best way to understand projection is by example.
-Let's say you have a big PDF file, hydrated with the following metadatas:
+Let's say you have a big PDF file, hydrated with the following metadata:

 ```json
 {